Skip to main content

 English and Creative Writing

 My research focuses mainly on early modern drama, although I am also interested in the prose and poetry of this period, the modern afterlives of Renaissance people, publications, and playhouses, and spatial questions in relation to modern drama.
 My first book, Marlowe's Literary Scepticism: Politic Religion and Post-Reformation Polemic (Arden, 2013), was awarded the Roma Gill Prize for the best new work in Marlowe studies.
 I co-edited Marlowe’s The Jew of Malta with Professor William Sherman for Arden Early Modern Drama (2021).
 I have published articles on the drama of Shakespeare, Heywood, Jonson, Kyd, and Peele, among others, as well as Nashe's prose writings.
 Between 2018 and 2021, I led an AHRC-funded project, Atmospheric Theatre: Open-Air Performance and the Environment, with my colleague Dr Evelyn O'Malley (Drama) and in partnership with the Dukes' Theatre, the Minack, and the Willow Globe; this project investigated how attending an open-air dramatic performance might influence playgoers’ awareness of their aerial environment and involved audience and practitioner interviews, network meetings, focus groups, performance workshops, and the development of a project website with linked educational resources.
-As part of this project, I co-edited a special issue of Performance Research, 'On Air', with Evelyn O'Malley, which was published in September 2022.
-My related individual monograph, Aerial Environments on the Early Modern Stage: Theatres of the Air, 1576-1609, was published by Oxford University Press in 2023.
+As part of this project, I co-edited a special issue of Performance Research, 'On Air', with Evelyn O'Malley, which was published in 2021.
+My related individual monograph, Aerial Environments on the Early Modern Stage: Theatres of the Air, 1576-1609, was published by Oxford University Press in 2022.
 I regularly teach undergraduate modules on Shakespeare, early modern literature, and dramatic texts, and act as a PhD supervisor.
-My latest research project considers the historical relationship between weather, outdoor playing, and the dramatic and prose representation of early modern environmental disasters.
+My latest research project considers how early modern theatre was influenced by and responded to extreme weather, and I am currently finalising a new book on Playing Weather in Early Modern England: Theatre’s Meteorological Environments.
+I am also an active scholarly editor, preparing Original Spelling and Modern Spelling editions of The First Part of the Contention for The Oxford Marlowe: Collected Works

 Biography: